 If you’re looking for a brilliantly plotted sci-fi thriller that’s mind-bendingly strange, read Dark Matter.
 It’s one of the best binge-worthy books to make you forget you’re reading.

 The last thing Jason Dessen hears before the masked abductor knocks him unconscious is this question: “Are you happy with your life?”
 He awakens to find himself strapped to a gurney, surrounded by strangers in hazmat suits, and a man who Jason has never met saying, “Welcome back, my friend.”

 This life and world he’s woken up to isn’t the one he knows.
 But is it this world or the other that’s the dream?
 And even if the home he remembers is real, how can Jason possibly make it back to the family he loves?

 The morning after a dinner party at Windsor Castle, eighty-nine-year-old Queen Elizabeth is shocked to discover that one of her guests has been found murdered in his room, with a rope around his neck.

 When the police begin to suspect her loyal servants, Her Majesty isn’t so sure.
 For it turns out that the Queen has been living an extraordinary double life ever since her coronation, honing a brilliant knack for solving crimes.
 Can the Queen and her trusted secretary Rozie catch the killer, without getting caught themselves?

 It was only when researching her first novel in the series, The Kiss Quotient, that Helen Hoang was diagnosed with autism spectrum disorder herself.
-I don’t think I’ve ever read fiction that talks about autism spectrum disorder (which I have) so well.
+I don’t think I’ve ever read fiction that talks so in-depth about autism spectrum disorder (which I have), and it’s so refreshing.

-The Kiss Quotient is the first in a series of three beautifully interlinking books, each focusing on three women whose new partners give them a whole new view of love – and themselves.
+The Kiss Quotient is the first in a series of three interlinking books, focusing on three characters whose new partners give them a whole new view of love – and themselves.